breakingcircuits1337/Browser_use-webui/README.md

 - **Enhanced LLM Integration**: Expanding support for additional LLMs and improving existing integrations.
 - **Improved Error Handling**: Making the system more robust and user-friendly.

+## Potential Feature: AI-Driven Vulnerability Testing

+A potential future enhancement for BC's Browser is the integration of an AI-driven vulnerability testing function.
+This feature would leverage the AI's ability to interact with web pages to automatically identify potential security weaknesses.

+**Benefits:**

+- **Automated Testing**: Reduces the manual effort required for basic vulnerability scanning.
+- **Improved Efficiency**: Allows for faster identification of common vulnerabilities across multiple web pages.

+**Challenges:**

+- **Accuracy**: Ensuring the AI accurately identifies and reports genuine vulnerabilities without generating false positives.
+- **Scope**: Defining the range of vulnerabilities the AI can effectively detect.
 ---

 ## Contributing